gvwilson/sensibleadventures/nardica/nardica.md

 Little finger and fourth finger together, middle finger, middle and fourth...
-The words and letters took shape in her head as Slack tapped them out.
+The words and letters took shape in her head as Honesty tapped them out.
 The Marines were watching.
 They had left some cheese behind
-(no, that didn't make any sense, Slack must have meant some cameras), so they had to be careful what they said.
+(no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-She squeezed Slack's hand to signal that she understood.
+She squeezed Honesty's hand to signal that she understood.
 There was no point trying to spot the cameras---they could be as small as grains of sand as long as there were enough of them to relay what they heard and saw back to whichever monkey-smart core had been tasked with keeping an eye on the repair yard.
 But when she loosened her grip,
-Slack tightened hers.
+Honesty tightened hers.
 Iffy waited for more taps.
 When they didn't come,
 she realized that her friend was sending a different kind of message.
 She walked the last hundred meters to the salvage booth with a smile on her face that would have made her aunt blink in disbelief.

-Slack's father and uncle looked up and said, "G'day," simultaneously as Slack pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+Honesty's father and uncle looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
 "You gi'n her th' news yen?"
 her father asked,
 his Aussie accent as strong as the tea he poured for Iffy.

-Slack rolled her eyes.
+Honesty rolled her eyes.
 "Daaaad!"

 "Sorry,"